sevenservers/parley/README.md

 # Parley

-> Parley.
-I invoke the right of parley.
-According to the Code of the Brethren, set down by the pirates Morgan and Bartholomew, you have to take me to your Captain.
-> - Elizabeth

-## Introduction
 Parley is client software for a seedbox interface.
 Once installed and run, it will relay the contents of the directory requested by the user through the service interface.

 ## Prerequisites